-The High Street Hill neighborhood is located in Precinct 5 of Brookline, a town adjacent to and west of Boston, Massachusetts.
+The High Street Hill neighborhood is located in Precincts 4 and 5 in Brookline, a town incorporated in 1705, southwest of Boston, Massachusetts.
 The association is defined by the Pill Hill Local Historic District.
 The boundaries include the High Street Hill National Register District which was created in the late 1970s.
 The neighborhood association was formed in the 1950s.

 Our neighborhood has played an important role in the history of the town of Brookline, and contains a wealth of historically significant buildings.
 Walnut Street, one of the neighborhoods’ major roads, played an early role in the development of the town of Brookline, and was a major east-west thoroughfare.
 The eastern part of Pill Hill became part of Brookline in 1844, when the land was annexed by the town.
 In the middle of the 19th moved to Brookine Village, and a branch of the Boston and Worcester railroad came to Brookline Village as well.